Deutsche Bank seen hardest hit by Liikanen reforms

-LONDON (Reuters) - Deutsche Bank (DBKGn.DE) is set to be the bank most affected, with profits hit hardest, by proposals to separate higher risk banking activities from traditional deposit-taking business, which are likely to affect about 20 banks, analysts said.
+LONDON, Oct 3 (Reuters) - Deutsche Bank is set to be the bank most affected, with profits hit hardest, by proposals to separate higher risk banking activities from traditional deposit-taking business, which are likely to affect about 20 banks, analysts said.

 An EU advisory group, led by Bank of Finland Governor Erkki Liikanen, on Tuesday called for banks’ traditional deposit-taking business to be legally separated from higher risk activities.